top of page

 The biosecurity project aims to reduce weed and animal pest burden in the Hakataramea Valley catchment.
 Fewer weeds and pests result in greater crop and better animal performance for farmers, as well as enhanced natural biodiversity within the landscape and along waterways.

-Strategic weed and animal pest control initiatives which are well supported by the community provide economic and aesthetic benefits and help to make the Hakataramea Valley a destination to be enjoyed by both locals and visitors.
+Strategic weed and animal pest control initiatives are well supported by the community provide economic and aesthetic benefits and help to make the Hakataramea Valley a destination to be enjoyed by both locals and visitors.

 bottom of page